Fernán Pérez de Andrade: Change of loyalty and the events of Montiel

 Fernán Pérez later sided with Enrique, Peter seeming to have lost the war.
 Fernan probably fought by Henry's side previously in the Battle of Nájera in 1367 but few accounts remain of his achievements or of the battle's aftermath.
 Two years later, on the night of 22 or 23 March 1369, King Peter died in Montiel, in an act of treachery by his half-brother Henry.
 Several knights were involved, possibly including Fernán Pérez de Andrade though this cannot be demonstrated.

 Henry's troops marched alongside those of Bertrand du Guesclin, French knight and leader of the free companies (Compañías Blancas) which arrived from France.
 The besieged King Henry tried to negotiate his escape with Bertrand du Guesclin, and escorted by two of his men, went to the tent of the Frenchman, where Henry happened to be.
-It is not certain whether it was Bertrand himself who called Henry, or it was another knight that learned Henry was trying to flee the scene of the siege.
-Whatever the reason for Henry's presence in Bertrand's tent, Henry and Peter engaged in hand to hand combat.
+It is not certain whether it was Bertrand himself who called Henry, or it was another knight who learned Henry was trying to flee the scene of the siege.
+Whatever the reason for Henry's presence in Bertrand's tent, Henry and Peter engaged in hand-to-hand combat.
 Some authors say one of the knights present helped Henry by restraining Peter, but it seems unlikely that Bertrand du Guesclin was involved in this murder beyond the fact that it happened in his tent, as his reputation for bravery and honour had been proven in the past and assisting in Peter's death would be inconsistent with this.

-Several say that the treacherous restraint of Peter, meant to be involved in one to one fight, inspired the well-known quote in Spain "Ni quito ni pongo rey, pero ayudo a mi señor" ("I'm not deposing nor proposing a King, but I am helping my lord") is more in line with Fernán Pérez's attitude, than with that of Bertrand du Guesclin, whose "my lord" wouldn't help Henry, but rather the King of France.
-All the copious endowments and benefits enjoyed by Fernán after the death of king Peter, could very well be in payment for the well timed help inside the tent.
+Several say that the treacherous restraint of Peter, meant to be involved in to one fight, inspired the well-known quote in Spain "Ni quito ni pongo rey, pero ayudo a mi señor" ("I'm not deposing nor proposing a King, but I am helping my lord") is more in line with Fernán Pérez's attitude, than with that of Bertrand du Guesclin, whose "my lord" wouldn't help Henry, but rather the King of France.
+All the copious endowments and benefits enjoyed by Fernán after the death of King Peter could very well be in payment for the well-timed help inside the tent.

 Regardless of the lack of irrefutable proof of the level of Fernán's involvement in King Peter's death, documents of the time would seem to indicate his guilty remorse, which might indicate proof of this.